-The result will be an error because the entries in the view are reversed before the key filter is applied, so the endkey of "egg" will be seen before the startkey of "carrots".
+The results will be empty because the entries in the view are reversed before the key filter is applied, and therefore the endkey of "egg" will be seen before the startkey of "carrots", resulting in an empty list.

 Instead, you should reverse the values supplied to the startkey and endkey parameters to match the descending sorting applied to the keys.
 Changing the previous example to: